Breast taboo

 Breast obsession and men

-The general breast taboo and the provocative media advertisements simply encourage this.
-Men are being culturally conditioned to see breasts as sexual objects - as almost like inanimate objects that automatically 'click men's brains' to the 'turn on' mode.
+The general breast taboo and the provocative visual images in the media greatly encourage men to view breasts as objects of sexual arousal and play.
+Men are actually being conditioned to see breasts as sexual — breasts become almost like inanimate objects to them that automatically "click" their brains to the "turn-on" mode.

 "Yet I disagree that it is women who are most bound by the perversion of our culture.
 In truth I believe that we men equally suffer.
 The corrupted view of breasts is designed to make men more and more subject to the attacks of sexual ads and entertainment.
 This propels men to sexual indulgence and women to become more sexually enticing, in which both become morally destitute and often victims of criminal acts.
 Surely, our very genetics make more fit bodies appealing, but sexual obsession with nudity and particularly with breasts has been planned to spike our naturally tendencies into money-making impropriety."